China Country Profile (World Bank)

 - The Interim Regulation of Voluntary Greenhouse Gases Emission Trading in China

 - The Work Plan for Greenhouse Gas Emissions Control during the 12th Five-Year Plan Period

 - EPA – China Environmental Law Initiative: Links to a variety of materials on China and climate change complied by EPA Office of General Counsel.

 - China Climate Change Info-Net: This website is the official government platform for climate change information in China.
 It is maintained by the National Leading Committee on Climate Change, which is led by Premier Wen Jiabao and includes twenty-four members from ministries and government sectors.

-- Ministry of Environmental Protection: This website, maintained by China’s Ministry of Environmental Protection, contains China’s environmental policies, laws, and regulations, including activities and developments relating to climate change.
+- Ministry Ecology and Environment: This website, maintained by China’s Ministry of Ecology and Environment, contains China’s environmental policies, laws, and regulations, including activities and developments relating to climate change.

 - Energy Bureau of National Development and Reform Commission (Chinese language-only site): This website is maintained by the Chinese National Development and Reform Commission’s Energy Bureau and contains China’s energy laws and regulations.
 The Energy Bureau is tasked, among other things, with the administrative management of China’s oil, gas, coal, and electric power industry; guidance of local energy development and construction; management of national petroleum reserves; and management of foreign energy cooperation and coordination.
 The site is currently Chinese language only; an English version is under construction.

 - Institute for Environment and Development (IED): IED has an area of focus on climate change of China that keeps two goals in mind: interpreting climate change issues from a Chinese perspective, and engaging in research of green technology markets.